ananyalohani/lohanish/README.md

 For the full documentation, check out Assignment-1.2.pdf.

-Note: The shell was coded to work on Ubuntu so you might face some issues if you have a different OS.
+Note: The shell was coded to work on Linux so you might face some issues if you have a different OS.